Lauren Collins: Career

 Collins first began acting in 1998, with roles in various television series including Once a Thief, Noddy and I Was a Sixth Grade Alien.
 From 2000 to 2001, she had a recurring role on In a Heartbeat before landing the role of Paige Michalchuk on Degrassi: The Next Generation in 2001.
+She would stay on Degrassi until her departure in 2008.

 She also portrayed Derek's ex-girlfriend Kendra on Life with Derek.
 She has also appeared in numerous theatrical productions, playing the title roles in Alice in Wonderland and the production of Annie, and starring in the made-for-television film Virtual Mom.

 In 2006, Collins made her feature film debut in Take the Lead, appearing alongside Antonio Banderas.
 The following year she appeared in Charlie Bartlett (starring Anton Yelchin and Robert Downey Jr.).
 In 2008, she co-starred in the direct-to-DVD feature Picture This, opposite Ashley Tisdale and fellow Degrassi alumnus Shenae Grimes.
 After YouTube celebrity Shane Dawson expressed his interest in watching the Degrassi series, Collins starred in a parody video released March 6, 2010.
 She once again worked with Disney Channel and Tisdale on the 2011 High School Musical spin-off feature, Sharpay's Fabulous Adventure, playing the role of Tiffani.

 From 2013 to 2014, Collins hosted MTV's 1 Girl 5 Gays replacing Aliya Jasmine Sovani, who had been hosting the show for 4 seasons.

 In 2014, she co-wrote and starred in the short film Zero Recognition, directed by Ben Lewis, which premiered at the Toronto International Film Festival.
 Between 2013 and 2014, Collins appeared in four episodes of the sketch comedy series Kroll Show.

+Collins reunited with her former Degrassi co-stars, in 2018, for Drake's "I'm Upset" music video.

+In 2023, she was cast as a lead, alongside Megan Follows, in a six-part short-form comedy, My Dead Mom.
+In 2025, Collins appeared in Guillermo del Toro's Frankenstein, which is scheduled for release on October 17, 2025.

 Personal life

 Collins and actor Jonathan Malen married in October 2018.
 Collins revealed on Instagram that she gave birth to a boy named Charlie Sebastian Malen on March 6, 2020.
-On January 1st, 2023, she announced via Instagram that she and her husband were expecting another baby, due spring 2023.
+Their second son, Leo Wilder Malen, was born April 27, 2023.